- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 Are zirconia implants metal-free?

-Ceramic implants are a great alternative to titanium ones since they do not trigger any metal allergies.
-Zirconium is categorized as a transitional metal, but it does not cause any adverse reactions.
+Ceramic implants are a great alternative to titanium implants, as they do not trigger metal allergies.
+Zirconium is classified as a transition metal, but it does not cause adverse reactions.

 References